 Campus Tours and Information Sessions

 Prospective applicants and their families are welcome to visit the Admissions Reception Center in Room 10-100, Monday through Friday between 9 am and 5 pm.
-Undergraduate admissions information sessions are offered most weekdays in the morning and in the afternoon with student-guided tours of the campus immediately following at 11 am and 3 pm.
-The Visit pages provide an up-to-date schedule and online registration for information sessions and tours, maps, directions, and parking information.
+Undergraduate admissions information sessions are offered most weekdays in the morning and in the afternoon with student-guided tours of the campus immediately following.
+Visit the Admissions website for detailed information.

 MIT has its own online application.
 Students may register for a MyMIT account at any time to be added to the mailing list and when they're ready to apply, use their MyMIT account to access the application.
 The application will be available online in August of the year prior to proposed entry.
 Early Action has a November 1 deadline.
 Regular Action candidates must complete the application process by January 1 of the year of intended entrance.
 Early Action decisions will be announced in mid-December.
 At that time, the committee may offer admission, deny admission, or defer the decision to Regular Action.
 Deferred applications are reconsidered without prejudice in March.
-The MIT application fee for 2017 is $75.
+The application fee is $75.
 MIT accepts fee waiver requests.

 Standardized Testing Requirements

 Transfer Application Procedures

 The MIT transfer application is available online.
 Students applying for spring admission must complete all testing requirements by November 30 and the transfer application by November 15.
-Students applying for fall admission must complete all testing requirements by December 31 and the transfer application by February 15.
+Students applying for fall admission must complete all testing requirements by December 31 and the transfer application by March 15.
 International students are eligible for fall admission only.
-The MIT Transfer application fee is $75.
+The application fee is $75.
 Applicants may request a fee waiver.

 Undergraduate Special Student Admissions